JacquelineCasey/fullstackopen-blog-list/README.md

 - 4.18: Implement Token based authentication
 - 4.19: Make adding new blogs require a token
 - 4.20: Move token auth to a middleware that puts the found token in `request.token`.
+    - I actually fused this middleware with the one that comes later.